 - Some businesses attempt bulk sales or transfers to avoid sales taxes.
 The sales taxes must be paid by the buyer.

 State bulk sales laws are enacted to prevent businesses from avoiding sales taxes.
 Federal laws on bulk sales relate to preventing attempts to keep assets from creditors in bankruptcy.

-State bulk sales laws fall under the Universal Commercial Code (UCC) since they involve credit.
+State bulk sales laws fall under the Uniform Commercial Code (UCC) since they involve credit.
 Each state has its own UCC regulations and each state handles bulk sales differently.
-In Pennsylvania, for example, bulk sales regulations kick in when 51 percent of a business' assets are sold or transferred.
+In Pennsylvania, for example, bulk sales regulations kick in when 51% of a business's assets are sold or transferred.
 At this point, a bulk sale clearance certificate is required.

 Before a bulk sale, in most jurisdictions, the business must file some kind of statement or affidavit to let creditors know that the sale is taking place.
 States require registration of bulk sales so that the sales taxes due can be collected.
 In New York, for example, the purchaser must notify the state of a pending bulk sale by completing a form reporting "Notification of Sale, Transfer, or Assignment in Bulk."

 A bulk sale that is not within the law includes elements such as:

 - A sale of assets beyond the normal course of business